FirebaseExtended/experimental-extensions/export-user-data/getting-started.md

 Be aware of the following behavioral differences between each service:

-- **Firestore**: if a document path is specified, a single CSV file for that document will be created.
+- Firestore: if a document path is specified, a single CSV file for that document will be created.
 If a collection path is specified, a single CSV file containing all document data for that collection will be created.
-- **Realtime Database**: all data at the specified node will be exported to a single CSV per specified path.
+- Realtime Database: all data at the specified node will be exported to a single CSV per specified path.
-- **Storage**: if a file path is specified, the single file will be exported (copied).
+- Storage: if a file path is specified, the single file will be exported (copied).
 If a directory path is specified, all files within that directory will be exported.

-### Custom function hook
+## Custom function hook

 For cases where data discovery requires complex queries to identify, it is possible to define a custom function hook URL.
 The function that accepts a UID should return an object containing Firestore, Realtime Database and/or Storage paths to export.
 For example: